AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 extract_to_directory: if a value other than `None` is passed in, will extract the contents of the bundle into the directory at the path passed into the `extract_to_directory` argument.
 For the OTIOZ adapter, this will unzip the associated media.

+### absolute_media_reference_paths Optional Argument

+The OTIOD adapter additionally has an argument `absolute_media_reference_paths` which will convert all the media references in the bundle to be absolute paths if `True` is passed.
+Default is `False`.

 ### Read Adapter Example

 Extract the contents of the bundle and convert to an rv playlist: